-The following document was created as a roadmap to help farm worksite and/or farmworker housing navigate new OR-OSHA guidelines and keep seasonal farm workers and their families safe and healthy during this pandemic.
-It follows the Strategic Prevention Framework (see to the right).
+The following document was created as a roadmap to help farm worksite and/or farmworker housing navigate OR-OSHA guidelines and keep seasonal farm workers and their families safe and healthy during the pandemic.
+Due to COVID-19 resources and information changing regularly, this document will be updated periodically.